CSC207-UofT/course-project-trackr/README.md

 Event Trackr Android app.
 Allows users to track birthdays and anniversaries of friends and family.

-You need to open this project in Android Studio to get the best development experience.
+You need to open this project in Android Studio Arctic Fox to get the best development experience.

 ## Configuring the Project